sonja-ng/art_wrap/README.md

 ![gameplay](./wireframe/screenshot_cropped.jpg)

-Art Wrap is matching game where you play as a gallery intern who must wrap artworks with the correct materials within a time limit.
-The project uses vanilla Javascript, CSS, and HTML5.
+Art Wrap is matching game where you play as a gallery intern who must wrap artworks with the correct materials before time runs out.
+The project uses
+Javascript, HTML5, and CSS3.

 ## Gameplay
 - Keys include the three types of artwork (painting, framed drawing, sculpture), and the order of packaging materials that goes with each artwork type.